gutma-org/flight-declaration-protocol/FlightDeclarationProtocol.md

 ### 4.4 Mechanics

-For each flight declaration received from their Users, the Originating Party makes an HTTP POST, containing the Flight Declarations data, to all the Interested Parties&#39; registered endpoints.
+For each flight declaration received from their Users, the Originating Party makes an HTTP POST, containing the Flight Declarations data, to all the Interested Parties' registered endpoints.
 This POST contains all the details of the flight declaration in a JSON [[2]](#Ref-2) serialized message object.

 ### 4.5 Out of Scope

-The following areas are regarded as out of scope from this specification, as their definition will necessarily depend on implementing parties&#39; business models, they are effectively implementation details, where practical, the authors have attempted to address any "out of scope" items by providing prototype implementations that early adopters/testers of this specification can use to practically verify the suitability of this protocol against its objectives.
+The following areas are regarded as out of scope from this specification, as their definition will necessarily depend on implementing parties' business models, they are effectively implementation details, where practical, the authors have attempted to address any "out of scope" items by providing prototype implementations that early adopters/testers of this specification can use to practically verify the suitability of this protocol against its objectives.